zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data.md

 The following methods for reading a single value are available:

-* ``Get Value`` returns a value at a specified index, calculated if no stored value exists at that index.
-* ``Get First Value`` returns the first value in the stream.
+* [`Get First Value`](xref:sdsReadingDataApi#get-first-value) returns the first value in the stream.
-* ``Get Last Value`` returns the last value in the stream.
+* [`Get Last Value`](xref:sdsReadingDataApi#get-last-value) returns the last value in the stream.
-* ``Get Distinct Value`` returns a value at the specified index, only if a stored value exists at that index.
-* ``Find Distinct Value`` searches for a value based on a starting index and search criteria.
+* [`Find Distinct Value`](xref:sdsReadingDataApi#find-distinct-value) returns a value based on a starting index and search criteria.

 In addition, the following methods support reading multiple values:

-* ``Get Values`` retrieves a collection of values at specified indexes, calculated if no stored value exists at the index(es). ``Get values`` supports specifying the desired indexes as a list of indexes, a filter expression and count, or a starting index, ending index, and count.
-* ``Get Range Values`` retrieves a collection of stored values based on the specified start index and count.
+* [`Get Values`](xref:sdsReadingDataApi#get-values) retrieves a collection of stored values based on the request parameters.
-* ``Get Window Values`` retrieves a collection of stored values based on specified start and end indexes.
+* [`Get Interpolated Values`](xref:sdsReadingDataApi#get-interpolated-values) retrieves a collection of stored or calculated values based on the request parameters.
-* ``Get Intervals`` retrieves a collection of evenly spaced summary intervals based on a count and specified start and end indexes.
+* [`Get Summaries`](xref:sdsReadingDataApi#get-summaries) retrieves a collection of evenly spaced summary intervals based on a count and specified start and end indexes.

-All reads are HTTP GET actions.
+All single stream reads are HTTP GET actions.
 Reading data involves getting events from streams.
-The base reading URI is as follows:
+The base reading URI from a single stream is as follows:

         api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{streamId}/Data

-**where:**
+**Parameters**

 ``string tenantId``
 The tenant identifier